Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-changing-plan.md

 ### From Starter to Starter

 When changing the size of a Starter plan, the platform reboots the existing instance with the new size.
-This can lead to a small service interruption during which the database is not available.
+This leads to a small service interruption during which the database is not available.
 This shouldn't exceed a few seconds though.